florandefossez/c_project/README.md

 The goal is to build from scratch a full TCP/IP stack linked to local TAP interface to support a TCP socket.
 Unlike the Virtual Network project, the packets will travel on the real network system !

+### Features

+- ARP reply
+- ICMP echo reply
+- TCP echo service listening on 22.22.22.22:1234

 ### How to use it

-The make file automaticaly create a tap interface, bind an ip (22.22.22.22 by default) and add a route entry to forward the traffic.
+The make file automaticaly creates a tap interface linked to a bridge and adds a route entry to forward the traffic for 22.22.22.22/32 to that bridge.

 ```
 cd HomemadeTCPSocket